aavillanueva6/codeQuiz/README.md

 ## Known Bugs

 - Initials submission form is not validated to only accept one to three character inputs
+- something isn't working correctly with the local storage.
+Occasionally deletes the highscore list when it shouldn't/

 ## Potential future improvements